typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/init-declarations.md

 # `init-declarations`

-require or disallow initialization in variable declarations.
+Require or disallow initialization in variable declarations.

 ## Rule Details